dwyl/calendar/BUILDIT.md

 We assume you have foundational knowledge with Elixir and Phoenix.
 If you don't,
+we suggest visiting
+[`learn-phoenix-framework`](https://github.com/dwyl/learn-phoenix-framework)
-we suggest you visit [`learn-phoenix-framework`](https://github.com/dwyl/learn-phoenix-framework) to learn more about Phoenix and Elixir.
+to learn more about Phoenix and Elixir.

 Therefore,
-we are going to assume you have some experience working with `Phoenix`, and thus gloss over some implementation details.
+we are going to assume you have some experience working with `Phoenix`, and thus gloss over some implementation details specific to the Phoenix framework.

 This tutorial works with `Phoenix 1.7` and Elixir `1.14`.